• Skip to primary navigation

 When the moment of truth arrived, I removed the corned beef from the vacuum-sealed bag, rinsed it well, and gave it a taste.
 Oh my - it was fork-tender and full of flavor!

-I patted the corned beef dry and cut the layer of fat off the top (Photo 1).
+I patted the corned beef dry and cut the layer of fat off the top.
 Then, I wrapped the corned beef in aluminum foil and heated it in a 375°F oven for about 20 minutes.
-For serving, I cut the corned beef into pieces (Photo 2).
+For serving, I cut the corned beef into pieces.

-I had parted with tradition in how I cooked the corned beef.
-Therefore, I thought that I would part with tradition in the way that I cooked the cabbage.
+I had parted with tradition in how corned beef is normally cooked.
+Therefore, I thought I would part with tradition in how I cooked the cabbage.
 Rather than boil the cabbage, I decided to fry it with onions and top it with crispy bacon.

-I returned about a tablespoon of the bacon fat to the skillet and sautéed some chopped onions over medium heat for about 5 minutes until they began to soften (Photo 4).
-Next, I added the chopped cabbage and some salt, and freshly ground black pepper (Photo 5).
+1. I returned about a tablespoon of the bacon fat to the skillet and sautéed some chopped onions over medium heat for about 5 minutes until they began to soften.

-The Sous Vide Corned Beef was moist, flavorful, and fork-tender.
-The Irish Fried Cabbage with Onion and Bacon was absolutely delicious.
-The Irish Stacked Potato Bites were a perfect complement to a perfect St. Patrick’s Day meal.
+The Sous Vide Corned Beef was moist, flavorful, and fork-tenderand the Irish Fried Cabbage was absolutely delicious and was a complement to a perfect St. Patrick's Day meal.
 Yum!

 Recipe Frequently Asked Questions